Frequency-Analysis Attack

 certain characters in the ciphertext to reveal information about the plaintext.
 For

-example the most common character in English words is e
+example the most common character in English words is e so if the character that

-occurs the most in the ciphertext is an z
+occurs the most in the ciphertext is an z then it's highly likely that an input of

-can be decrypted to a plaintext e
+z can be decrypted to a plaintext e.

 More complex applications of frequency-analysis use the most-common Bigrams (two letter sequences) or (Trigrams) three letter sequences to help you guess the correspondences between the plaintext to ciphertext mappings.